RafaelGadelha/RafaelGadelha/README.md

 ## About me

-I'm am 28 years old and I live in Brazil, in this year I decided to study my passion that is web programming.
+I am 28 years old and I live in Brazil, in this year I decided to study my passion that is web programming.
 I will be actualizing my GitHub according to my progress in programming and my English skills.